Develop a Polyurethane Spray Coating Solution to produce a component of an arterial catheter for coronary applications.

 Our client is a leading aligner therapy company with an idea for a revolutionary orthodontic aligner material that has superior stress retention, chemical resistance and optical clarity properties.

 Working closely with the client’s scientists and clinicians, we developed a comprehensive material needs and wants profile.
 After finalizing the material criteria, we identified multiple candidate polymeric materials and developed manufacturing processes to speed them into clinical tests.
+Along with the material selection, we designed an annealing process that further improved the performance of the materials without adding regulatory burden.
 Simultaneously, we developed rigorous laboratory test methods to predict product performance and lifetime.

 Our polymer material was used as a custom fitted aligner to sequentially move teeth over a period of time.
 Today, the client is the worldwide leader in aligner therapy treatment with over 2 million patients treated.